Milosz08/ReactJS_Custom_Hooks/README.md

 ---

-* `useMultipleRef()` - this is an improved useRef hook that allows you to create multiple references with a function.
+* `useMultipleRefs()` - this is an improved useRef hook that allows you to create multiple references with a function.
 Passing count of referential elements to will be created by hook and returned object with referential objects array and function returned all currents of this referential's in separate array.